What personal lubricant do i choose and why?

 So when choosing a good water based product, buy from reputable places.
 Perhaps go online and read the small print, or to a sex shop where staff are often very knowledgable.
 Or ask us!
 Be prepared to try a few out.
 Some are thicker, some are thinner, some are stickier, some are just perfect for you.

 One of the big drawbacks of silicone based lubricants is that supposedly they can’t be used with silicone based sex toys.
 But there are sources pointing out that if you buy high quality silicone products, it will take many years for the silicone of the vibrator or sex toy to be degraded.
-Many women might be put off using silicone products for this reason and this is a shame.
-Silicone products are a great choice for a lot of people.
+If you have any doubts, place a tiny amount onto your sex toy and you will quickly see whether it will cause issues or not.
+If your silicone product does not cause damage to the tiny area you have tested, you are safe to use the silicone product with the silicone sex toy/vibrator etc.

 Oil based lubricants